openapi-processor/openapi-processor-gradle/README.md

 For example given a generatr with the name `openapi-generatr-spring` the gradle project will get a
  - `generateSpringApi` gradle task
  - and an `generatrSpring` options object

+# Sample project

+See `openapi-generatr-spring-mvc-sample` for a complete spring boot sample project.